HaeinGeek/CancerSubtypesAI/encoder/README.md

 When processing mutations, this module treats duplicate mutations as a single mutation.
 For example, if the input string contains `A123K A123K A123K`, it will be processed as if it were a single `A123K` mutation.
 This approach helps to handle potential input errors where the same mutation might be accidentally repeated.

+## Mutation Type Determination Logic

+The `classify_and_aggregate_mutations` function uses the following logic to determine the overall mutation type:

+1. If all mutations are of the same type (including WT), that type is returned.
+2. If all mutations are WT, 'WT' is returned.
+3. If there are multiple non-WT mutation types, 'Complex_mutation' is returned.

 ## Example Usage

 To classify and process mutations, you can use the `classify_and_aggregate_mutations` function: